kwalczak80/melting-gerry/README.md

 * Select **python** and click **Save changes**.
 * Add **nodejs** buildpack using the same process.

-Due to the current security breach in Heroku, the following steps were taken to deploy the game code to Heroku as automated deployments from GitHub has been disabled:
+Due to the current security breach in Heroku, the following steps were taken to deploy the game code to Heroku as automated deployments from GitHub have been disabled:
 * In the Gitpod console application enter **heroku login -i**.
 Note: For this project, the GitPod environment was created using a template provided by the Code Institute.Installation of [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) may be required if you are using any other programming environment.
 * Log in with the email address used while creating the Heroku account.
 * Enter the password.